Wikia/guidelines/githooks/README.md

 git pull
 ```

-Since the `pre-commit` script is a symlink to this repository, all common
+Since the `pre-commit` and `commit-msg` scripts are symlinks to this repository, all common
 githooks in the [`githooks/pre-commit.d/`][pre-commit.d] directory will be run.
 Updating the repository is enough to update all of the githooks across all
 repositories using these githooks